DrewStanger/simplewebcrawl/README.md

 ### Output

-The output is written to JSON as a map between URLs visited and a list of the URLs discovered at that domain.
-This may become a bottleneck for very large websites, or very deep crawls as all this data is stored in memory and then written to the output file.
-A potential improvement here is continuously writing to the file, or instead writing to a database as the crawl progresses.
+The output is written to JSON, mapping visited URLs to the list of discovered URLs.
+For very large websites or deep crawls, this could become a bottleneck as the data is stored in memory before being written to the file.
+A potential improvement could be to write to the file continuously or to use a database to store results as the crawl progresses.